Note: This article was originally published on Jan. 9, 2021, and updated on Feb. 17, 2021.

-His terminal condition has sparked a morbid death watch among some big media followers over who will get access to his millions of followers and advertisers as Limbaugh ends his career as one of the top media propagandists in U.S. media history.
+His terminal condition will spark a morbid competition among some big media followers over who will get access to his millions of followers and advertisers as Limbaugh ends his career as one of the top, right-wing media propagandists in U.S. media history.

 Whatever his appeal, Limbaugh built a weekly audience of 15.5 million listeners.
 His syndicated show (of which he owns the majority) became the most popular radio show in the United States.

 Limbaugh’s importance to the right-wing is so crucial that Trump even gave him a Congressional Medal of Freedom in February 2020 for helping to create and promote falsehoods, such as Trump’s infamous birtherism conspiracy going back to the first Obama president in 2009.

 Limbaugh was one of the first to attack Obama.
 In 2011, he said, “Republicans should do nothing to help Obama.’
 Damn right.
 Damn right.
 Helping Obama hurts the country.”
 It got worse from there.
 He has also denied climate change, LGBT rights, feminism and made controversial comments on minorities.

 What lengths will Limbaugh go to attract listeners?